makigas/makigas.es/README.md

 jobs, use `rake jobs` to spawn a DelayedJob server, or use `rake jobs:work` to run the pending commands as a one-off.

-## Secrets

-makigas.es is using secrets, and it will do until secrets are not supported anymore (let's hope this never happens).
-While there are newer secret storage systems in Ruby on Rails nowadays, for an open source application I don't understand how that does work, and most big Rails open source projects I've looked for inspiration don't do either.

-Production secrets are provided using environment variables, following the Twelve Factor guidelines.
-In the future I hope to use a different system or to abandon altogether secrets.yml to make this more clear.

 ## Seeds

 You can use `rails db:seed` to initially seed some test data, such as a